A Nurse’s Guide to Student Loan RefinancingMay 14, 2020

 As the COVID-19 pandemic has highlighted, nurses play a critical role in our healthcare system, caring for patients, coordinating treatments, and keeping detailed records.

 The demand for skilled nurses is only going to grow.
-According to the U.S. Bureau of Labor Statistics, the job outlook for registered nurses is projected to increase by 12% by 2028, much faster than average.
+According to the U.S. Bureau of Labor Statistics, the job outlook for registered nurses is projected to increase by 9% by 2030.
 And, nurses can command high salaries.
-As of 2019, the median salary for registered nurses was $73,300 per year, significantly higher than the median wage for all occupations, which is just $39,810.
+As of 2021, the median salary for registered nurses was $77,600 per year, which is higher than the median wage for all occupations, which is just $58,260.

 While you likely had to take out student loans to pay for your nursing education, your higher-than-average income makes you a strong candidate for student loan refinancing.
 Consolidating your debt can allow you to save money and pay off your loans sooner so that you can focus on your other financial goals.